-In this post, we provide an overview of Electrical Power Systems (EPS) and share details of various products on the global market - if you’re familiar with this technology and would like to skip over the introductory material to get straight to the product listings, please click here.
+In this post, we provide an overview of satellite EPS or Electrical Power Systems and share details of various products on the global market – if you’re familiar with this technology and would like to skip over the introductory material to get straight to the product listings, please click here.

-The primary role of the Electrical Power System (EPS) is to supply other systems in the satellite with the necessary electrical power to operate effectively.
+The primary role of the satellite EPS is to supply other systems in the satellite with the necessary electrical power to operate effectively.

 The source of the power is the energy collected from the solar panels which are exposed to direct solar radiation or to indirect radiation from albedo.

 Batteries are installed alongside the solar panels to store energy which can then be used when the satellite regularly passes through the shadow of the Earth.
 Batteries can also help to provide sufficient power during periods of peak demand by the payload on-board the satellite.

 The collected and stored power must then be distributed to other systems throughout the satellite as needed by the EPS.

 The satellite itself may need multiple voltage levels for different sensors and sub-systems.
 Managing these levels is another function of the system; the satellite EPS houses a power conditioning unit which is able to deliver the required amount of electrical power at several voltages.

 It also plays an important role in monitoring spacecraft status.